-In the B-mode image obtained by parallel beamforming with plane waves, the point spread function at larger steering angle (surrounded by white dashed lines in Fig. 6, 2b) was distorted (split in the lateral direction) because the widths of plane waves were narrow compared with diverging waves and the widths decreased when the steering angle was increased.
-Therefore, use of plane waves is limited to imaging at smaller steering angles.
+In the B-mode image obtained by parallel beamforming with plane waves, the point spread function at a larger steering angle (surrounded by white dashed lines in Fig. 6(2-b)) was distorted (split in the lateral direction) because the widths of plane waves were narrow compared with diverging waves and the widths decreased when the steering angle was increased.
+Therefore, the use of plane waves is limited to imaging at smaller steering angles.
 On the other hand, such distortion was not found in the B-mode images obtained by parallel beamforming with diverging waves.

-Figure 7a, b shows axial and lateral profiles of the images (corresponding to point spread functions) at angular position $\theta$ of 0° and range distance r of 41 mm, respectively.
-The widths at half-maxima of the point spread functions shown in Fig. 7 are presented in Table 1.
-As shown in Fig. 7, plane wave transmission achieved the best lateral spatial resolution.
-Although the widths at halfmaxima of the point spread functions obtained by diverging waves were slightly larger than those obtained by conventional beamforming and parallel beamforming with plane waves, point spread functions very similar to those obtained by conventional beamforming could be realized by parallel beamforming with diverging beams and compounding.
-Figure 8a, b illustrates point spread functions created by compounding plane and diverging waves, respectively.
-The wavefronts and point spread functions shown by the dashed and solid lines illustrate those obtained by transmission at the lowest and the maximum steering angle in beamforming with respect to spatial point p.
+Figures 7(a) and 7(b) show the axial and lateral profiles of the images (corresponding to point spread functions) at an angular position θ of 0 degrees and range distance r of 41 mm, respectively.
+The widths at half maxima of the point spread functions shown in Fig.

+7 are described in table I. As shown in Fig. 7, plane wave transmission achieved the best lateral spatial resolution.
+Although the widths at half maxima of the point spread functions obtained by diverging waves were slightly larger than those obtained by conventional beamforming and parallel beamforming with plane waves, the point spread functions, which were very similar to that obtained by conventional beamforming could be realized by parallel beamforming with diverging beams and compounding.
+Figures 8(a) and 8(b) illustrate point spread functions created by compounding plane and diverging waves, respectively.
+The wavefronts and point spread functions shown by the dashed and solid lines illustrate those obtained by the transmission at the least steering angle and that at the maximum steering angle in beamforming with respect to spatial point p.
 The overlapping area of two point spread functions in Fig. 8 is enhanced in the resultant point spread function obtained by compounding.
-As can be seen in Fig. 8, the overlapping area obtained by plane waves is smaller than that obtained by diverging beams, even when the maximum steering angles are the same.
+As can be seen in Fig. 8, the overlapping area obtained by plane waves is smaller than that obtained by diverging beams, even when the maximum steering angles are same.
 Therefore, it was considered that plane wave transmission achieved the best lateral spatial resolution.
-However, there was an increase of the lateral sidelobe level with use of parallel beamforming with both plane and diverging waves.
-Although this increase of the sidelobe level would degrade image contrast, lateral spatial resolution comparable to that of conventional sector scanning was achieved by the proposed method.
+However, there was an increase of the lateral sidelobe level by use of parallel beamforming with both plane and diverging waves.
+Although this increase of the sidelobe level would degrade the image contrast, the lateral spatial resolution comparable to that of conventional sector scan was achieved by the proposed method.